danbev/learning-openssl/README.md

          case EVP_PKEY_CTRL_RSA_OAEP_MD:
              return EVP_PKEY_CTX_set_rsa_oaep_md(ctx, p2);
 ```
-With this change the OpenSSL test work and it seems the function returns
+With this change the OpenSSL tests work and it seems the function returns
 successfully.

 Next, I ran into another issue with the following function call: